-In summary, bacteria induced the high expression of DAZAP2 in crab, with DAZAP2 then binding to Sav, a core molecule in Hippo signaling, via the association of DAZAP2 and WW domains, to enhance the phosphorylation of Hpo that in turn can also bind with Sav.
-The tri-molecular complex of Hpo, Sav, and DAZAP2 suppressed the nuclear translocation of Yki, and the expression of Cactus became inhibited, prompting the accelerated nuclear translocation of Dorsal from Toll signaling to up-regulate the AMPs' expression, thus ultimately fostering innate immunity in crab (Fig. 8).
+In summary, bacteria induced the high expression of DAZAP2 in crab, with DAZAP2 then binding to Sav, a core molecule in Hippo signaling, via the association of DAZAP2 and WW domains. to enhance the phosphorylation of Hpo that in turn can also bind with Sav.
+The tri-molecular complex of Hpo, Sav, and DAZAP2 suppressed the nuclear translocation of Yki, the expression of Cactus became inhibited, prompting the accelerated the nuclear translocation of dorsal from Toll signaling to up-regulate the AMPs'

+expression, thus ultimately fostering

-Experimental procedures
+Experimental Procedures